dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Note that you can modify the files <PReFerSimParameterFile1> and <PReFerSimParameterFile1> to simulate alleles evolving under a different selection coefficient or a particular distribution of fitness effects.

+## 2) Generate the table that computes the likelihoods of L(4Ns, allele frequency, Demographic scenario | L) for a single selection coefficient 4Ns (see equation 2 from our paper)

-2) To run step 2, use the script SimulateUsingISRoutine.sh
+To run step 2, use the script SimulateUsingISRoutine.sh

 bash SimulateUsingISRoutine.sh <HomozygoteFitness> <HeterozygoteFitness> <PresentDayAlleleFrequency> <Replicates> <PresentDayChromosomes> <Identifier> <DemScenario> <SelValuesForwardFile> <SampleSize>